Saurus9290/CLI_project/README.md

-I have created a CLI for Jira database
+I have created a CLI for Jira database in Rust.